NateRiehl/ThriftShop/README.txt

 16. "Narrow your Search" ->Categories
 	a.
 Item's don't show up twice if in two categories.
 17. Add delete button to edit item.
+18. Fix Foreign Key Constraint on Deletion.
+ItemID is the parent key to other tables so it is giving me an error upon trying to delete.

 NOTES/STEPS of what to do NEXT
 .